wordofwarning/wordofwarning.org/current/2015-spring/h&d/index.md

 ####More
 Jenny Hunt + Holly Darton expose the inner workings of their business by presenting everything as art — from the food served, the people serving, the décor and public display of their bank balance, to the lovingly hand-picked charity shop crockery.

-*Hunt & Darton Cafe* encourages playful participation and meaningful social encounters — through its alternative service from hosts Hunt & Darton in their iconic fruit or veggie attire, comic interaction through their 'set menu' performances, guest waiters and themed days such as 'You-Do-It' or 'Health & Safety day'.
+*Hunt & Darton Cafe* encourages playful participation and meaningful social encounters — through its alternative service from hosts Hunt & Darton in their iconic fruit or veggie attire, comic interaction through their 'set menu' performances, guest waiters and themed days such as "You-Do-It Day" or "Health & Safety Day".
 Popping-up as [the hub for Manchester's SICK!
 Festival](http://www.sickfestival.com/programme/manchester/hunt-darton-cafe), guest waiters include Pigeon Theatre (7th), Eggs Collective (11th), Lowri Evans + Sara Cocker (13th), Erini Kartsaki (15th), with more tba.

 Responding to SICK!
-Festival will be theme days such as 'Sexy day' — where it is encouraged to speak frankly about sex with phallic food served up accompanied by sexual innuendo — and hosted talks collaborating with medical practitioners, academics, artists and local groups.
+Festival will be theme days such as "Sexy Day" — where it is encouraged to speak frankly about sex with phallic food served up accompanied by sexual innuendo — and hosted talks collaborating with medical practitioners, academics, artists and local groups.
 Imagine being served tea whilst getting that leg looked at!
 Or perhaps a bowl of Coco Pops served up with a conversation about mental health…

 **Food on offer** includes cakes (Battenberg!), light lunches and H&D's signature dish, the roast dinner sandwich.<br>**Things to spot** include The Survival Shelf, the "not" menu, Takeaway Art, the Boss mug, the quote of the day, the sugar bearers, and (of course) pineapples.